Blog · By The Packaging Vista Team · June 20, 2026

 How a mailer box is built

 Most mailers use a roll-end tuck design: a one-piece corrugated blank that folds into a sturdy box with side wings and a front tuck flap.
 There is no glue or tape at the customer’s end – it locks closed.
 The corrugated board gives it strength and a little cushioning for transit.
+The double-thick side walls created by the folding wings are what make a mailer tougher than a plain folding carton of the same footprint, so it shrugs off the bumps of the postal network.

 When to use a mailer box